mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 Many users can re-use a single infrastructure as code repo for different application projects by setting appropriate environment variables for the CD job.

-## Infrastructure code organisation
+## Infrastructure code organization

-Depending on the diversity of your infrastructure you might have one or many infrastructure projects.
+Depending on the diversity of your infrastructure, you might have one or many infrastructure projects.
 Our recommendation is to always aim for a modular setup.
-You can either store your modules together with your running terraform code, or as separate projects, each being Git-tagged, and reference them from your main terraform code, or by using a private terraform module registry.
+You can either store your modules together with your running Terraform code, or as separate projects, each being Git-tagged, and reference them from your main Terraform code, or by using a private Terraform module registry.
 For versioning reasons, we recommend against storing the modules together with your main code.

 ```
 Example code here on how to reference a module stored in another GitLab repo